affinitydb/doc/interface [cplusplus].md

 5. `fEncrypted`: to enable [encryption](./terminology.md#encryption).
 This is immutable.
 6. `maxSize`: to restrict the database file size to a quota (in bytes).
 This is immutable.
 7. `pctFree`: to control the percentage of free space left on pages during insertion.
 This is immutable.
+8. `fPageIntegrity`: to request additional validation of page contents at each page I/O. This is immutable.

 The `StartupParameters` is self-explanatory and won't be documented in detail in this release.
 A few notes:

 1. `nBuffers` determines the amount of memory reserved by Affinity for its page buffer.
-2. `network`, `notification` and `io` are not fully supported in this release.
-3. `mode` is related with all the STARTUP_* constants defined in startup.h.
+2. `mode` is related with all the STARTUP_* constants defined in startup.h.

 The kernel shares a single page buffer system across all open database instances and sessions.
 The maximum value of all `StartupParameters::nBuffers` open so far is used as the amount of pages in the buffer.
 In a multi-store environment, all stores must have exactly the same page size (`StoreCreationParameters::pageSize`).

+#IAffinity
+This represents a store instance.
+It replaces the opaque `AfyDBCtx` pointer that was used for the same purpose in the previous version of Affinity.
+This interface allows to start [sessions](#isession) on a given store, and also allows to control other store-specific states and behaviors (see the self-explanatory comments in [affinity.h](./sources/affinity_h.html)).

 #ISession
-The session represents a logical connection to an already opened store instance (please refer to [startup.h](#startup-h)).
+The session represents a logical connection to an already opened store instance (please refer to [startup.h](#startup-h) and [IAffinity](#iaffinity)).
 A session must be attached to a thread determined by the client.
 A new session attaches itself to the calling thread by default.
 The client can use `detachFromCurrentThread` and `attachToCurrentThread` to unmap and remap sessions to threads (e.g. to use a pool of physical connections).